My Lai (film)

-My Lai is a documentary film created by PBS; it aired as an episode of American Experience.
+My Lai is a documentary film detailing the My Lai massacre.
+It aired as an episode of American Experience on PBS.

 Summary

 The documentary details the 1968 My Lai Massacre and its background.
-Topics of the video include the men of Charlie Company and the cover-up of the event.
-Hugh Thompson Jr. (the rescue helicopter pilot who confronted the ground forces personally, reported the killings, and helped halt the massacre) is also covered in the documentary.
+Topics of the video include the men of Company C, who perpetrated the massacre, and the cover-up of the event.
+Hugh Thompson Jr., the rescue helicopter pilot who confronted the ground forces personally, reported the killings, and helped halt the massacre, is also covered in the documentary.

 Accolades

 My Lai was recognized as the 2010 Outstanding Directing For Nonfiction Programming during the Emmys.
 The documentary was also nominated as the 2010 Exceptional Merit In Nonfiction Filmmaking in the Emmys.
 The documentary was also awarded a 2010 Peabody Award.